 Students will receive support and guidance in seeking opportunities that exist for them and developing openings for themselves.
 For example, Journalists can start by writing articles for the college magazine, writing a blog, offering to write articles for local/club newsletters or just getting involved with these groups.

 Increasing your employability skills is a vital part of education.
 Volunteering gives you the opportunity to develop and improve skills whilst contributing to the local community.
-In this context we have a range of links with organisations such as St Helena Hospice, CCVS (Colchester Community Voluntary Services), Larchwood and NCS (National Citizen Service).
+In this context we have a range of links with organisations such as St Helena Hospice, Community 360 (formerly CCVS), Larchwood and NCS (National Citizen Service).

 Evemts and Activities